 Bargaining, or haggling, is a time-honoured practice in India (as it is in many countries).
 But in India, you generally don’t bargain in fixed-price stores, just street markets.
 For example, Janpath market in Connaught Place is a good place to bargain.
 The prices are over-inflated for tourists, so getting them down by 10-50% (depending on your bargaining skill) is a must.
 And in Sarojini Market, they actually have a “haggling wall.”

 Best places for shopping in Delhi

-There are great places to shop all over Delhi, but below are a few key areas that you should check out.
+There are great places to shop all over Delhi, but below are a few key areas that you should know about.
+And check out this 3 day Delhi itinerary for ideas on how to organize your visit.
 Thanks so much to the bloggers, shopaholics, designers, and Delhi lovers who contributed their favourite Delhi shopping experiences and markets.